LienM/ai-project-23-24/MaksimKarnaukh/05-Research/README.md

 The notebook is expected to be run in a Jupyter Notebook environment.

-There should be a folder called `input/` in the same directory where the `05-Research/` folder is located, with the three dataset (articles.parquet, customers.parquet and transactions_train.parquet) files in parquet format and the sample_submission.csv file.
+There should be a folder called `input/` in the same directory where the `05-Research/` folder is located, containing the three datasets (articles.parquet, customers.parquet and transactions_train.parquet) files in parquet format and the sample_submission.csv file.

 ## Structure